RTFC Homepage

 Improvement:

-when temporarily switching to expert mode with the link "Edit additional settings", the current list item remains selected in a checklist.
-This makes it easier for blind and visually impaired people to find their way around the dialogues.
+When temporarily switching to expert mode via the "Manage Additional Settings" link, the current list item in a checklist remains selected.
+This makes it easier for blind and visually impaired users to keep their bearings in the dialogs.

 Improvement:

-the MP3 encoder settings are now applied to the "Daisy" and "Audio" separately.
-A change for one of the two formats no longer affects the other format.
+The MP3 encoder settings are now managed separately for the "Daisy" and "Audio" formats.
+A change to one of the two formats therefore no longer affects the other.

 Bug fix: